postgrespro/mamonsu/TLS_ENCRYPTION.md

 * the unencrypted path: the frame is byte for byte the previous one and `failed: N` is still detected;
 * the choice of the transport and the command line overrides.

 Verified on Linux with Python 3.12 and OpenSSL 3.0.13 (the ctypes path) and on Windows with Python 3.12 (the cert mode on the standard library; the PSK tests are skipped there).
-On Astra Linux with OpenSSL 1.1.1 the code is the same but has not been run yet, so it is worth executing `test_tls_openssl.py` on the host itself.
+The `psk` mode has also been run in a pilot on Astra Linux 1.7.6 with Python 3.7 and OpenSSL 1.1.1, the oldest combination the ctypes path is meant to cover, with metrics reaching a Zabbix 7.4 server.

 The reference check with the stock utility: